GSkouroupathis/tabnabtor/README.md

 How to use
 ===
-1. Just import all the files in the 'app' folder into (your) website If for a reason it is more convenient to import one file, then copy the contents of all the files into one and import that.
+1. Just import all the files in the 'app' folder into (your) website.
+  If for a reason it is more convenient to import one file, then copy the contents of all the files into one and import that.
 2. Change the min_timeout and max_timeout.
 A random number of milliseconds